 Another problem is that some regions in every country have cheaper prices for travelers than other regions and if you are in an expensive region, like New York City in the US, you’ll need a very different budget than you would need in a cheap region, like West Virginia.
 The PPP index tries to show average prices, and that means that the prices in rural areas is going to typically be lower than the PPP index (at least for the kind of purchases that rural people routinely buy), and costs in large cities are typically going to be higher.
 Some international firms like UBS have created proprietary cost of living indexes for the biggest cities in the world, but it is hard to get up-to-date data from them.

-Secondly, no traveler can get the published market exchange rate because of foreign exchange transactions costs that usually average about 3% , so every country should be about 3% more expensive on average than the Travel Cost Index shows.
+To estimate true costs, a traveller should add about 3% because foreign exchange transactions costs usually average about 3% which just makes international travel more expensive than domestic travel.
+No traveler can get the published market exchange rate due to those transactions costs and so every country is really going to be about 3% more expensive on average than the Travel Cost Index shows.

 PPP update formula

 Then calculate how much the foreign exchange rate has changed (in percentage) and subtract it from how much higher their inflation rate has been compared to the US rate over the same time period.
 For example, if the foreign inflation rate has averaged 10% over the past year and the US inflation rate has been 2%, that means that their prices have gone up 8 percentage points more than in the US.
 Then if their exchange rate (the value of their currency per dollar) has gone up 5%, the net change in prices is 3%, meaning that their country is 3% more expensive than it was a year ago.

 10% – 2% – 5% = 3%